Sadeen2/The-Jerusalem-Fund/README.md

 - Section for **Location & Parking** with images
 - Fully responsive and aligned with website theme

+✅ **Employment Opportunities Page** — newly added:
+- Job listings with title, department, and apply button
+- Accordion for job descriptions and requirements
+- Responsive design matching website theme

+✅ **Community Development Page** — newly added:
+- Highlighting community initiatives and projects
+- Cards and sections for ongoing programs
+- Images, descriptions, and call-to-action buttons

+✅ **Culture Page** — newly added:
+- Showcases cultural events and exhibitions
+- Photo galleries and event highlights
+- Responsive layout with hover effects

+✅ **The Palestine Center Page** — newly added:
+- Mission and vision of the center
+- Events, programs, and publications
+- Integrated visual sections and links

 🚧 **Next Steps:**
 - Build **Events** and **Blog** pages
 - Enhance tablet and mobile responsiveness